Sydney Smith: Career

 Smith planned to read for the bar, but his father disagreed and he was reluctantly compelled to take holy orders.
-He was ordained at Oxford in 1796 and became curate of the village of Netheravon, near Amesbury in Salisbury Plain.
+He was ordained at Oxford in 1796 and became curate of the village of Netheravon, near Amesbury on Salisbury Plain.
 Smith did much for the inhabitants; providing the means for the rudiments of education and thus making better things possible.
 The squire of the parish, Michael Hicks-Beach, invited the new curate to dine and thrilled to find such a man there engaged him as tutor to his eldest son.
 It was arranged that they should go to the University of Jena in Germany, but war prevented them and "in stress of politics" said Smith, "we put into Edinburgh" in 1798.
 While his pupil attended lectures, Smith studied moral philosophy under Dugald Stewart as well as medicine and chemistry.
 He also preached in the Episcopal chapel, attracting large audiences.

 In 1800, Smith published his first book, Six Sermons, preached in Charlotte Street Chapel, Edinburgh, and in the same year married, against the wishes of her friends, Catharine Amelia Pybus.
 They settled at 46 George Street, Edinburgh, where Smith made numerous friends, among them the future Edinburgh Reviewers.
 Towards the end of his five years' residence in Edinburgh, in a house in Buccleuch Place, the elevated residence of the then Francis Jeffrey, Smith proposed the setting up of a review.
 "I was appointed editor", he says in the preface to the collection of his contributions, "and remained long enough in Edinburgh to edit the first number (October 1802) of the Edinburgh Review.
 The motto I proposed for the Review was Tenui musam meditamur avena.—'We cultivate literature on a little oatmeal.'
 But this was too near the truth to be admitted, and so we took our present grave motto from Publius Syrus, of whom, none of us, I am sure, had ever read a single line."
 He continued to write for the Review for the next quarter of a century, and his brilliant articles were a main element in its success.